Using radioactive materials, Nuclear Medicine Technologists visualize functioning organs.

 The cost of the Baptist Health School of Nuclear Medicine Technology varies depending on the individual student.
 Please download the Allied Health cost plan for estimated costs.

-If you have a scholarship from the University of Central Arkansas or HSU, it will not transfer into Baptist Health School of Nuclear Medicine Technology.
+If you have a scholarship from the University of Central Arkansas, ATO, SAU, or HSU it will not transfer into Baptist Health School of Nuclear Medicine Technology.
 However, all other state and federal financial aid will be obtained through the university.
 Baptist Health School of Nuclear Medicine Technology students may also apply for scholarships through the Baptist Health Financial Aid Office.

 As a student in the Baptist Health School of Nuclear Medicine Technology, you will be in class 5 days per week.